-Climbing Mont Blanc (15,782ft/4,808m) requires familiarity with rock, snow and ice skills, strength endurance, and strong cardiovascular conditioning.
-Your climbing skills will build gradually as you go through your glacier training, mountaineering and rock scrambling skills.
+Climbing Mont Blanc (15,782 ft./4,808 m) requires familiarity with rock, snow, and ice skills; strength, endurance, and strong cardiovascular conditioning.
+Your climbing skills will build gradually as you go through your glacier training, mountaineering, and rock scrambling skills.
 An ascent of Auguille Du Tour will help climbers practice and gain more skills before making an ascent on Mont Blanc.
 Having strong alpine skill levels and top physical conditioning will both play an important role in your success in the mountains.
 Just because you exercise regularly (four to six times per week) does not mean you have the conditioning needed to reach the summit of Mont Blanc.
 Plenty of people who have the endurance to run a marathon fail to summit high-altitude peaks.
 Pure cardiovascular fitness is simply not enough.
-Summit day alone requires stamina necessary to gain over 5,000 feet (1500m).
-You should have conditioning necessary to ascend 3,000 ft. elevation on successive days carrying up to 30 pounds.
+Summit day alone requires stamina necessary to gain over 5,000 ft.
+(1,500 m).
+You should have conditioning necessary to ascend 3,000 ft. elevation on successive days carrying up to 30 lbs.

 Prioritize your training efforts in the following way, assuming that you are in good health and injury- free: